 Until an initial (current) data set has been recorded, no PEC data is available to the Gemini software.
-Also, a CMOS reset or the execution of "Restore Defaults" or "Clear Data" clears all PEC data and, in all these cases, only the first PEC menu item "Train PEC" is visible and available for use.
+Also, a CMOS reset or the execution of "Restore Defaults" or "Clear Data" clears all PEC data and, in all these cases, only two PEC menu items, "Train PEC" and "Maximum Pulses" are visible and available for use.

 Once you select "Train PEC," you start a training session, where your task is to keep an object (preferably a star near the meridian) centered in the crosshair of an eyepiece or at a given CCD pixel location.
-You have about 18 seconds to center the object used for the first training, while a countdown ("Training PEC -xx") is displayed.
-A short beep marks the start of a training session, and another beep marks the end of training after one worm period.
-The length of a training session will vary according to the period of the worm rotation on your mount.
-This is 4 minutes on a G-11, HGM-200 and MI-250, 5.33 minutes on an HGM Titan, and 8 minutes on a GM-8 and CI-700.
+You have about 10 seconds to center the object used for the first training, while a countdown ("Training PEC -xx") is displayed.
+A short beep marks the start of a training session, and another beep marks the end of training after one period.
+The length of a training session will vary according to the period, normally one worm rotation on your mount.
+This is about 4 minutes on a G-11, HGM-200 and MI-250, 5.33 minutes on an HGM Titan, and 8 minutes on a GM-8 and CI-700.
 You can interrupt the training session by depressing the MENU button on the Hand Controller.